-The City announced the release of the substantially amended 2016 Action Plan for public review and comment using the outreach methods described above.
+The City announced the release of two (2) separate substantial 2016 Action Plan amendments Plan for public review and comment using the outreach methods described above.
 Copies of the amended Plan were made available in the City Planning Bookstore and placed for reference in the City Hall Library and main public library in each of the five boroughs.